 The rocks inside a sauna heater may seem like a simple detail, but they play a major role in how the sauna feels, how evenly it heats, and how long the warmth lasts.
 Whether you’re building your first outdoor sauna, upgrading your heater, or learning how to create smoother steam, choosing the right sauna stones makes every session more enjoyable.

 This guide explains what makes a good sauna rock, how different stones behave under heat, and why certain materials—like basalt and igneous lava rock—are preferred for traditional sauna use.
-You’ll also find natural links to help you explore outdoor layouts, modern designs, and a complete overview of outdoor sauna benefits.
+You’ll also find natural links to help you explore outdoor layouts, modern designs, and a complete overview of outdoor sauna guide.

 Sauna rocks store heat and release it steadily, creating the warm, even environment that defines a traditional sauna experience.